 Determine how the experiment was done.
 Examine the data.
-Consider the author's conclusions derived from the experimental data and decide if the conclusions are valid.
+Consider the authors' conclusions and decide if the conclusions are valid.
 Decide if proper experimental controls were included.
 Consider any caveats or concerns raised by the authors about their data.
 Think about alternative conclusions or explanations for the data - maybe the authors are wrong!